Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - The Game Boy Camera uses two series of Checksum to protect its own data : one for scores (minigames and counter for images) and one for controlling the vector state and prevent any erased or transfered image to be recovered by byte attack (as data still exist in memory slots).
 This means that when you play with a Gameboy Camera, you play with the rules.
 That may explain the scarcity, even the total absence of cheat codes for the Camera.
 The beast is robust !
 - Scores of minigames are stored in address range 0x010C5-0x010CC and repeated at range 0x0119E-0x011A5.
 Second range seems to be an echo only, as modifying the first range is enough to get an effect, but also to destroy the whole coherency of the checksum system in case of error.
 Second range is not a backup ;
 - Image counters are stored in range address range 0x010BB-0x010C4 and repeated at range 0x01194-0x0119D.
 Same remark concerning the first range as the checksum is common with minigame scores ;
-- Scores and image counters are stored in decimal format (when red in hexadecimal editor) by batch of two digits, least significant batch of two digits first ;
+- Scores and image counters appear in decimal format (when red in hexadecimal editor) by batch of two digits, least significant batch of two digits first.
+I do not know if it is a kind of obfuscation or an ease for programmers to display scores on screen ;
 - Scores and image counters increment and decrement at the same time two checksum "bytes" at address 0x010D7-0x10D8, repeated at address 0x011B0-0x011B1 ;
 - Left byte of the checksum  (low address) seems to be equal to 47 + sum(left value of digits + right value of digits) by batch of two "bytes" from 0x010C5 to 0x010CC.
 I'm not 100% sure of the rule as I saw some slight deviation for high numbers ;
 - Right byte of the checksum  (high address) seems to be equal to 63 - sum(left value of digits - right value of digits) by batch of two "bytes" from 0x010C5 to 0x010CC.
 I'm not 100% sure of the rule either for the same reasons ;